xmos/ai_tools/examples/README.rst

   fastest but most pressure on internal memory.

 * ``app_flash_single_model`` a single model, with learned parameters in flash memory.
-This removes a lot of pressure on internal memory
+This removes a lot of pressure on internal memory.

 * ``app_flash_two_models`` two models, with learned parameters in flash memory.

 * ``app_flash_two_models_one_arena`` two models, with learned parameters in flash memory.
-The models share a single arena (scratch memory).
+The models share a single tensor arena (scratch memory).